Strategic Priorities: On track for success?

 There is an apparent irony in this fashion trend: While the popularity of mission and vision are at an all-time low, the importance placed on purpose and passion has never been higher.

-Many executives will argue that the typical vision or mission statement was too ‘vague’ and ‘meaningless’ to connect to purpose, passion or even motivation.
+Many leaders will argue that the typical vision or mission statement was too ‘vague’ and ‘meaningless’ to connect to purpose, passion or even motivation.

 Today, however purpose is center stage.